AntreasNathan/AntreasNathan/README.md

 ## Who Am I
 📚 Studying **Artificial Intelligence MSc** at **King's College London**
 🎓 **Computer Science BSc** graduate from the University of Cyprus
-💡 Interested in AI Planning, Computer Vision, ML/DL, Autonomous Systems, and full-stack development
+💡 Interested in AI, ML/DL, full-stack development and web development
-💪 Always building projects to learn faster and better

 ---